 - an adequate manure disposal site at the rear or side of the stable facility

-- access for members to the electrical and lighting panel that controls the lights where the horses are stabled
+- electrical and lighting panel that access for the lights where the horses are stabled

 Please note: The Musical Ride travels with 45 personnel, which includes:

 - 39 members of the RCMP